 The sum of consecutive cubes

-IN THIS TOPIC we will look at numbers themselves, not just their representatives: the symbols 1, 2, 3, 4, and so on.
+IN THIS TOPIC we will look at numbers themselves, not just their symbols: 1, 2, 3, 4, and so on.
 By doing so we will see unexpected structures that are inherent in the natural numbers.

-Here is a number in the form of a triangular array:
+Here is a number in the form of a triangle:

 Now, how do we generate a triangular number?
 We begin with 1: